RenderKit/oidn/doc/api.md

 This device can then be used to construct further objects, such as buffers and filters.
 Note that a device can be committed only once during its lifetime.

-If the goal is not to set up a device object for actual use yet but only to check whether the device with the current parameters is supported, the following function could be called instead, which does not require committing the device first (which could be potentially more expensive):

-    bool oidnIsDeviceSupported(OIDNDevice device);

 Some functions may execute asynchronously with respect to the host.
 The names of these functions are suffixed with `Async`.
 Asynchronous operations are executed